RCasatta/nexus_relay/README.md

 - Input exists and it's unspent
 - Liquidex validation rules (see method [validate](https://github.com/Blockstream/lwk/blob/16ec78caf4ba212d38de89446dc519deaba61567/lwk_wollet/src/liquidex.rs#L227) on LiqudexProposal)

+### SUBSCRIBE_ANY

+The clients can subscribe to a topic which is a just a string.
+No validation is done by the relay and everything published with PUBLISH_ANY with the same topic is forwarded to subscibers

 ### SUBSCRIBE

-The clients can subscribe to a topic which is a just a string.
+The clients can subscribe to a specific topics that have some validation from the relay.
-However there are topics with suggested format:

-* Liquidex: Use topic `sell_asset_id|buy_asset_id` to receive proposal selling/buying the specified asset ids
+* Liquidex: Use topic `<sell_asset_id>|<buy_asset_id>` (129 characters including separator) to receive proposal selling/buying the specified asset ids
-* Psets: Use topic `wallet_id` as specified in https://github.com/ElementsProject/ELIPs/pull/25 to receive PSETs published relative to the `wallet_id`.
+* Psets: Use topic `<wallet_id>` as specified in https://github.com/ElementsProject/ELIPs/pull/25 to receive PSETs published relative to the `wallet_id`.
 Note the server don't and can't guarantee pset received are generated from `wallet_id` and must be validated client side, for example validating that in the PSET there are already signature from other member of the `wallet_id` and verifying PSET outputs.
-* Setups: Use a `random_string` as topic for custom coordination such as multisig setup
+* Addresses: use topic `<unconfidential_address>` to be notified when the address is seen as output of a transaction entering the mempool.

+#### Subscibe Liquidex example

 For example if I am interested in buying LBTC with USDT in Liquid Mainnet: